 How important is function to you?
 What is [...]

 Anders Toxboe has put together a beautifully organized thinking place for web designers and user interface designers.
 Go there to reference screenshots, design patterns and practical articles.
-Better yet, join the community and upload your personal favorite user interface screenshots.
+Better yet,

 A key part of getting yourself inspired is noticing when something is dragging you down.